coffee makers icon

 1. Maximum Pressure of 16 bar

 The Handpresso Wild Hybrid is small enough and light enough to be thrown in any backpack or purse.
-This makes it perfect for taking to work or using on vacation, traveling, or even camping.
+This makes it perfect for taking to work or using on vacation, hiking, or camping.

 3. Uses E.S.E Pods or Ground Coffee

-Freshly ground coffee might be your first choice for the best quality, but whilst you’re on the go this isn’t always feasible.
-So having the flexibility to use E.S.E. pods (Easy Serve Espresso) is a big plus.
-Plus, using the pods cuts down on mess.
+Freshly ground coffee will always produce the best quality shots.
+But whilst you’re on the go this isn’t always feasible.
+So having the flexibility to use E.S.E. pods (Easy Serve Espresso) is a big plus and also cuts down on mess.

 ease of use icon